The 5 Best Brazilian and European Portuguese Textbooks for Any Learner

 These language guides are especially ideal for self-motivated learners who also work with language exchange partners or tutors on italki.
 They provide a solid frame of reference so that learners can get feedback on their ability to produce the phrases that they’re learning in each chapter.

 “Complete Portuguese” teaches both European and Brazilian Portuguese, while the Brazilian version is only for learners focusing on that dialect.
-Be sure to buy the versions (as linked to) with the audio CDs.
-The books are also sometimes sold without them.
+Be sure to buy the versions (as linked to) with the audio CDs, as the books are also sometimes sold without them.

-If you’re terrified of grammar and/or new to language learning, these could be great guides to Portuguese grammar.
+If you’re terrified of grammar and/or new to language learning, these two options are great stress-free guides to Portuguese grammar.